-Percutaneous Endoscopic Gastrostomy, or more commonly known as PEG, is a form of nutritional intervention that is implemented for patients who have conditions that render them unable to take nutrients orally.
+Percutaneous Endoscopic Gastrostomy, or more commonly known as PEG, is a form of nutritional intervention implemented for patients who have conditions that render them unable to take nutrients orally.

-Apart from PEG tubes, there are also other forms of tube feedings recommended for patients depending on the location and severity of their health problems.
+Apart from PEG tubes, other forms of tube feedings are recommended for patients depending on the location and severity of their health problems.
 Regardless of the type and where these tubes are placed, the main goal of therapy is to ensure that patients’ nutritional needs are met.

 Caloric needs are calculated based on the metabolic demands of the patient.
 Approximately 25kcal/kg of body weight is used to calculate how much would be given to the patient.
 These are usually divided into 4-6 feedings at an average volume of 300-500 cc; specific macronutrient volumes are computed as follows:

 - Carbohydrates- 4 grams/kg per day, with a target of blood sugar levels below 180mg/dL.
 This amount may be lowered for patients with higher blood sugar levels.

 - Proteins and amino acids- 1 to 1.8 grams/kg per day, depending on renal health, need for tissue repair, and overall nutritional status.
 Patients with renal or liver problems may be recommended to take lower levels than these.

 - Fats and lipids- 0.7 to 1.5. grams/kg per day.